true1ann/cs/README.md

   Easily switch workers and libraries on and off in seconds by toggling a boolean for each element.

 - **Library Support**
-  Enjoy support for various utilities, including fontchanger.js.
+  Enjoy support for various libs.
+(Oh also JQuery 6.3.0 is included.)

 - **Real-Time Previewer**
   Utilize the built-in previewer to see your changes in real-time.
 (Just remember to enable it!)